secretstartups/handbook/job-families/legal/paralegal/index.html.md

 * Conduct research and monitor employment law developments.

-### Paralegal (Intermediate)
+### Paralegal

-The Intermediate Paralegal reports to the Director, Legal.
+The Paralegal reports to the Director of Legal, or Senior Director of Legal.

 #### Paralegal Job Grade

-The Intermediate Paralegal is a [grade 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Paralegal is a [grade 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Paralegal Responsibilities